Shift to think opportunity, not cost.

 If your response was to say, “I could never afford to spend that much!” – you are cost-focused.

-Now let’s shift the focus to opportunity: off of those ads, my client makes $100K-$150K in sales a month.
-And now that we are in an opportunity focused mind, the question is, can they spend more and get the same results?
-The opportunity is the ability to raise prices, make more sales, engage more people.
+Now let’s shift the focus to opportunity: off of those ads, my client makes $100-150K in sales a month.
+And now that we are in an opportunity-focused mind, the question is, can they spend more and get the same results?
+The opportunity is the ability to raise prices, make more sales, and engage more people.

 An opportunity mindset is focused on illustrating your value and what the client will get when engaging with you.